 Ground truth has been collected by using the Functional Ability Index (FAI) developed by Dapp et al., which is a validated instrument with strong predictive potential for the onset of frailty condition in aging populations.

-First results are encouraging, as they show meaningful association patterns among measures collected by the City4Age technology and FAI scores, as shown for example in the following pictures.
+Obtained results are encouraging, as they show meaningful association patterns existing among measures collected by the City4Age technology and FAI scores, as shown for example in the following pictures.

-The WEKA software has been used to conduct the experiments, applying the GainRatioAttributeEval class for feature selection, in conjuction with the classes representing 21 Machine Learning schemes.
-Different learning schemes and different numbers of features have been compared, applying nested cross-validation (to avoid bias in performance estimates) with the MultiScheme class.
+In particular, the WEKA software has been used to conduct relevant experiments, testing 21 Machine Learning schemes.
+Different learning schemes and different numbers of features have been compared applying nested cross-validation (to avoid bias in performance estimates) with the MultiScheme class.

 The best performing scheme resulted to be a Naive Bayes model, trained on 46 datapoints with 60 features, preceded by a PCA step for dimensionality reduction.
 It produced an AUC value of around 0.7.